Credit Control Analyst- Shift Schedule

 - Effective cash collection and monitoring of customers’ accounts consistent with BP’s credit standard & policies and preparing collection reports

-- Monitor credit and fraud violations and inform / involve all relevant stakeholders within their DOA
+- Supervise credit and fraud violations and inform / involve all relevant partners within their DOA

 - Dealing with customers’ accounts and keeping these fully reconciled (including relationship with Accenture)

-- Adhere to the Team’s regular KPI’s (such as working conditions and performance)
+- Adhere to the Team’s regular Key Performance Indicators (such as working conditions and performance)

 - Deal promptly with customer disputes / issues in order to secure payments and follow the escalation path

-- Utilize all communication channels to resolve issues and perform daily tasks (e.g.: call customers not only send emails)
+- Use all communication channels to resolve issues and perform daily tasks (e.g.: call customers not only send emails)

 - Participate in Continuous Improvement efforts; initiate and raise „quick wins” where these are relevant